What is gestational diabetes?

 Eating healthy and being physically active make it easier to manage.

-In the end, gestational diabetes is not a condition to stress about but an opportunity to eat healthier and make positive lifestyle choices.
-Begin now.
+Ultimately, gestational diabetes is not a condition to stress about but an opportunity to eat healthier and make positive lifestyle choices.